AnjaliSarvaiya/3D_Eye_Gaze_Model/README.md

 **Testing run script:**

 •	The check point given by the Author is stored at Results/pretrain_sem/results/last.pt

+I have provoded that pth file. you can download it and use it in code.
+Link:

 •	To be able to run and test code the following command must to executed.
 The entry script is the run.py.